Language Interpreter

 Advancement generally takes the form of building a more extensive client base.

 Conference interpreters provide services for international and national organizations or business and academic clients who require seamless communication across languages and cultures.
-While most are freelance, some are employed by international or national institutions, governments, or large companies.
+While most are freelance, some work for international or national institutions, governments, or large companies.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.